feeleep75/eth-stratum-mining-proxy/README.md

 Contact
 -------

-You can contact the author by email coinotron(at)gmail.com.
+You can contact the author by email support(at)coinmine.pl